 Next we drove to Tahquamenon Falls State Park, and found a spot in the upper falls parking lot.
 We hiked the snowy, yet short trail to the falls viewing areas where I got to try my new neutral density filter for the first time, and took some long exposure pictures of the falls.
 Upper falls is impressive in size, and it can be rather hypnotic to watch the rich brown waters cascading powerfully over the large ledge.
 The brown color of the water is caused by tannins that drain into the Tahquamenon River from nearby cedar swamps.
 We ate a late lunch at Tahquamenon Brewery, where I had a very satisfying pasty.
 We rounded out the day by visiting Sault Ste.
 Marie, which, as it turns out, doesn’t have much going on in the winter months.

 Sunday morning we woke up to six inches of fresh snow and sunshine.
 We drove to the lower falls parking lot, and bundled up for the longer hike to get down to the river.
-The forest was magical, blanketed in fresh snow and we had a lot of fun hiking through the snow drifts on our way to the much smaller lower falls.
+The forest was magical with its blanket of fresh snow and we had a lot of fun hiking through the snow drifts on our way to the much smaller lower falls.

 Although smaller in the size, the lower falls have a lot of character.
 In the summer months, you can rent a canoe to row across to a little island in the middle of the river.
 The water is also usually surprisingly warm, and refreshing for wading.
 Funnily enough, my family took a trip to Tahquamenon when I was around five or six years old.
 My parents wanted to rent a row boat to check out the island, but I was going through a strange phase where I had an extreme and irrational fear of boats.
 They ended up having to bribe me with a doll from the park gift shop to get me on board the boat.
 I remember being terrified for the whole experience, and my family (my dad in particular) still won’t let me live the whole thing down.
 Now that I’ve been to Tahquamenon as an adult, and realize how shallow the water is at lower falls, I feel even more foolish for making such a fuss.